sagreine/sample_math/README.md

 sample_math
 ===========

-Simple program I used to demonstrate recursion to programmers
+Simple C++ program I used to demonstrate recursion to programmers